Finding the best stick vacuum in a vast pool of stick vacuums is challenging.

 0.55-liter Dust Cup

 And to make things even hotter for the Blaze, this stick vac is equipped with a massive 0.55-liter dust cup.
-For reference, the industry average is between 0.4 and 0.5 liters so the Blaze definitely has the upper hand in this department.
+For reference, the industry average is between 0.4 and 0.5 liters so Blaze has the upper hand in this department.

 What this means is that you’ll spend more time vacuuming with fewer interruptions.
 And if that’s not convenience, we don’t know what is.